 Another ghost has been reported in the men’s restroom on the first floor.
 (Official Star Island Corporation website.)

 Smuttynose Island was the site of a gruesome murder in 1873, when two Norwegian girls were butchered, probably by Louis Wagner.
 The house where the murder took place burned to the ground just a few years later.
 Some claim that Wagner’s remorseful ghost haunts the site.
-The girls were buried at South Cemetery in Portsmouth… a haunted cemetery that we describe at Haunted Portsmouth, New Hampshire.
+The girls were buried at South Cemetery in Portsmouth… a haunted cemetery that we describe at Portsmouth’s South Street Cemetery, New Hampshire.

 That 1873 murder was the subject of the movie, The Weight of Water.